0utrunner/Game-Dairy/README.md

-# Game-Diary
+# SNES-is-Best
-An ongoing website detailing all the games I love.
-Will be periodically updated to add new games to the site.
+This is a website for me to talk about all the great games the Super Nintendo has to offer.
+Updated whenever I feel like talking about another game.